Genesis3800/Solidity-in-Foundry-mdbook/src/Applications/LayerZero/lzMockEndpoint/LayerZero_test.md

 forge test --match-path src/Applications/LayerZero/lzMockEndpoint/OmniCounter.t.sol -vvvv
 ```

-Please note that the exact command will vary depending on your directory stubcture.
+Please note that the exact command will vary depending on your directory structure.